dario-vega/timesten-operator-k8s-livelab/setup-oracle-db/setup-oracle-db.md

 ## Task 2: Create the TimesTen cache administration Oracle Database Users

+1. Use the kubectl create command to create the TimesTenClassic object from the contents of the YAML file.

+    ```
+    <copy>kubectl create -f client.yaml</copy>
+    pod/client created created
+    ```

-1. Create a shell from which you can access your Oracle Database
+2. Create a shell from which you can access your Oracle Database

     ```
     <copy>